Lord Jim: Critical interpretation

 The omniscient narrator of the first part remarks of the trial: "They wanted facts.
 Facts!
 They demanded facts from him, as if facts could explain anything!"
 Ultimately, Jim remains mysterious, as seen through a mist: "that mist in which he loomed interesting if not very big, with floating outlines – a straggler yearning inconsolably for his humble place in the ranks...
 It is when we try to grapple with another man's intimate need that we perceive how incomprehensible, wavering, and misty are the beings that share with us the sight of the stars and the warmth of the sun."
 It is only through Marlow's recitation that Jim lives for us – the relationship between the two men incites Marlow to "tell you the story, to try to hand over to you, as it were, its very existence, its reality – the truth disclosed in a moment of illusion."

 Postcolonial interpretations of the novel, while not as intensive as that of Heart of Darkness, point to similar themes in the two novels – the protagonist sees himself as part of a "civilising mission" and the story involves a "heroic adventure" during the apogee of the New Imperialism era.
+"There are clear parallels between the Patusan section of Lord Jim and Heart of Darkness: both Jim and Kurtz are resourceful white Europeans ruling over indigenous people in a sort of Hegelian master-slave dialectic, in linguistic, geo- graphic, social, and cultural isolation."
 Conrad's use of a protagonist with a dubious history has been interpreted as an expression of his increasing doubts with regard to positive benefits of colonialism; literary critic Elleke Boehmer sees the novel, along with Dr. Jekyll and Mr. Hyde, as part of a growing suspicion that "a primitive and demoralising other" is present within the governing order of the day.
+However, seen "in contrast to Kurtz’s bestiary modernism, Jim’s dream of living the romantic life of light-seafaring literature in a modern industrial age is redeeming and sobering".